It’s Time to Put Your Auto Loan Payment in ReverseSM and start paying less every month…

 Vehicle Type Restrictions

 OpenRoad Lending only finances new and used cars, light trucks, minivans and SUVs that will be used for personal use.
-Vehicles must be ten years old or newer.
+Vehicles must be eight years old or newer.
 We do not finance Oldsmobile, Daewoo, Hummers, Saab, Suzuki or Isuzu vehicles.
-We do not offer financing for commercial vehicles, motorcycles, recreational vehicles (RVs), ATVs, boats, camper vans, motor homes, lemon vehicles, branded title vehicles, or vehicles without a Vehicle Identification Number (VIN) or title issued.
+We do not offer financing for commercial vehicles, motorcycles, recreational vehicles (RVs), ATVs, boats, camper vans, motor homes, lemon vehicles, branded title vehicles, rebuilt engines, salvaged vehicles, total loss or vehicles without a Vehicle Identification Number (VIN) or title issued.
 We may determine a vehicle to be commercial or otherwise ineligible based on the model and/or information provided to us.

 Loan Amount Restrictions